Data vs classifiers, who wins?: Introduction

-Despite the advantages of applying IRT in ML, evaluating benchmarks and algorithms with IRT is not a simple task.
-Given its characteristics, the evaluation requires analysis of the performance of algorithms and the complexity of datasets at the instance level.
-Given the above, this work proposes the strategy of using the IRT together with rating systems \citep{samothrakis2014predicting} to assist in the evaluation of both classifiers and benchmarks.
-Such systems are commonly used to assess the ``strength'' of an individual in a competition (e.g., chess), that is, these systems serve to measure how good the individual is and measure their proficiency in a given activity.
-Thus, the Glicko-2 \citep{glickman2012example} rating system was adopted in order to create a ranking to summarize the results obtained by calculating the IRT.
+Despite the advantages of applying IRT in ML, evaluating benchmarks and algorithms with IRT is still a non-straightforward task.
+In the current work, we propose the combination of IRT with rating systems \citep{samothrakis2014predicting}, in order to summarize the IRT results across datasets in a benchmark.
+Rating systems are commonly used to assess the ``strength'' of an individual in a competition (e.g., chess) through a series of tournaments.
+Rating systems are adopted to measure how proficient an individual is in a given activity.
+In this sense, such systems and IRT have some concepts in common which are explored herein.
+More specifically, this research adopted the Glicko-2 \citep{glickman2012example} rating system in order to create a ranking of models to summarize the results obtained by IRT on multiple datasets.
+According to the proposal of this research, each dataset is seen as a tournament in which the classifiers compete against each other.
+Initially, for each dataset, IRT is appled to measure the ability of each classifier.
+Then, each pair of classifiers compete against each other and a winner score is assigned to the classifier with higher ability for that dataset.
+The recorded scores are used by the Glicko-2 system to update the rating value, the rating deviation and the volatility of each classifier.
+After all datasets in the benchmark are considered in the tournaments, the final rating values are returned to produce a raking of classifiers.

-Preliminary results were obtained in \citet{cardoso2020decoding}, where it was possible to apply the IRT concepts to evaluate a set of 60 datasets from the OpenML-CC18 benchmark, observing the item parameters of difficulty and discrimination, using the developed tool decodIRT.
-This allowed us to classify the OpenML-CC18 benchmark according to its ability to separate good from bad classifiers and to test the classification power of algorithms.